ali-shishani/JB-HiFi-Weather/README.md

 ### Key Features in the solution
 * React app located in the ClientApp folder - [Create React App](https://github.com/facebookincubator/create-react-app).
 * WebApi available to service the front-end React app.
-The WebApi have a REST URL that accepts both a city name and country name
+The WebApi have a REST URL that accepts both a city name and country name.
 * Rate Limition - 5 requests per hour maximum limit - client id or can support ip address.
 * Integration with Open Weather API and providing weather description of the specified city and country.